 Unless earlier terminated, the term of the 2018 CD39 Option Agreement will expire on the earlier of exercise of the option or expiration of the option period in the event that AstraZeneca does not exercise the option.
 The Company may terminate the 2018 CD39 Option Agreement if AstraZeneca challenges any option patent.
 AstraZeneca may terminate the 2018 CD39 Option Agreement in its entirety for convenience at any time effective upon three months' prior written notice to us.
-Either party may terminate the 2018 CD39 Option Agreement in the other party or for certain bankruptcy or insolvency events involving the other party.
+Either party may terminate the 2018 CD39 Option Agreement in the event of an uncured material breach by the other party or for certain bankruptcy or insolvency events involving the other party.